graphile/worker/README.md

    * Unique identifier for the job, can be used to update or remove it later if needed */ jobKey?: string;

+  /**
+   * Flags for the job, can be used to dynamically filter which jobs can and cannot run at runtime */ flags?: string[];
 }
 ```